LOT Polish Airlines Flight 5055: Aftermath

-Today
+Legacy

 After the crash, the place where Flight 5055 came down and exploded was—during three months of cleanup—ploughed and sown with new trees.
 As of 2020, the long scar in the forest is still perfectly visible from the air.
 On the south edge of the scar is a monument—a high, black Christian cross and a black stone engraved with the names of the crash victims.
 Ursynów district has a Zygmunt Pawlaczyk street, and through Kabaty Forest runs a grove of trees named for the Kościuszko.

 Symbolic graves of the crew members lie in Powązki Military Cemetery, and a collective grave of unidentified victims lies in Wólka Węglowa Cemetery—the place where the victims were identified.
 Some identified victims were also buried there; others were buried in their home towns.

 The Warsaw to New York route was operated by the IL-62 until 1989, when the first Boeing 767 was introduced and later replaced by the Boeing 787 in 2012.